Transcatheter Aortic Valve Replacement (TAVR)

 What is TAVR?

 Open-heart surgery is the standard approach to replacing a diseased heart valve.
-Some people with heart valve disease have other health issues that make open-heart surgery too risky.
-TAVR is a minimally invasive procedure, which can be done through the femoral artery in the leg (transfemoral), or small incision in the chest (transapical), helping patients with heart disease and high risk.
+Some people with heart valve disease have other health issues that make open heart surgery too risky.
+Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure, which can be done through the femoral artery in the leg (transfemoral), or small incision in the chest (transapical), helping patients with heart disease and high risk.
 With the trans femoral approach, your physician:

 - Threads a catheter (long, thin tube) through the femoral artery in the leg until it reaches the heart

 - Inserts an expandable replacement valve through the catheter to the heart